neuschaefer/reform-handbook/src/source/parts.rst

 - Reporting total current flowing in and out of the batteries
 - Turning charge current on or off

-Your main way of talking to the System Controller is the Keyboard.
+Your main way of talking to the System Controller is with the Keyboard.
 The Keyboard has, aside from its USB connection to the main processor, a second serial (UART) connection/cable to the motherboard's SYSCTL port.
 A 57600 bps connection is always established between the Keyboard and the System Controller.

 It accepts commands in the form of a single letter followed by return.
 A command can also be prefixed with a single argument, a positive integer of up to 4 digits.
 The most important commands are: